pphelps28/Peregrine_Project/stories.md

 As a monitor
 I want to be able to review my submission before final submit, So that I can be sure it’s accurate.

+## Photo
+As a monitor
+I want to be able to add a photo to my report
+So I can show the nesting site(s)

 ## /*********** Entry editing
 As a monitor